-The White Box, Yellow Box and Blakely's Red Gum Grassy Woodlands and derived grasslands (where trees have been cleared) were once widespread on tablelands and slopes from Queensland to Victoria on soils that are moderately to highly fertile.
-Today, less than 5% remains in good condition, with remaining patches still being lost.
-Remnants mostly occur as isolated patches; consequently the vegetation community has been listed under the federal government Environment Protection and Biodiversity Conservation Act (EPBC) 1999 as 'Critically Endangered'.
+White Box, Yellow Box, Blakely's Red Gum (Box-Gum) Grassy Woodlands and Grey Box Grassy Woodlands were once widespread on the tablelands and slopes from Queensland to Victoria, on soils that are moderately to highly fertile.
+Today, very little remains in good condition and remaining patches are still being lost.
+Remnants mostly occur as isolated patches; consequently the vegetation communities have respectively been listed as 'critically endangered' and 'endangered' under the Australian government Environment Protection and Biodiversity Conservation Act (EPBC) 1999.

-The North Central Catchment Management Authority (CMA) has received funding for the Box-Gum Grassy Woodlands project through the Australian Government's Caring for Country (CfoC) natural resource management initiative.
+The North Central Catchment Management Authority (CMA) has received funding for the Box-Gum Grassy Woodlands project (covering both the Box-Gum and Grey Box Grassy Woodland communities) through the Australian Government's Caring for Country.
 The project will provide strategic support to landholders and groups in the Mid Loddon Catchment to deliver on-ground works through a devolved grants process.
 It will guide the landholders and groups to achieve goals, contribute to state and federal priorities for natural resource management (NRM), as well as supporting them to achieve their individual aims in NRM.

 Preference will be given to applications that demonstrate optimum funding impact on the landscape, by working across property boundaries or with clusters of landowners.
-Funded activities will be limited to on-ground works on private land which protect and enhance Box-Gum Grassy Woodlands or derived grassland remnant vegetation, such as revegetation and fencing.
+Funded activities will be limited to on-ground works on private land which protect and enhance Box-Gum and Grey Box Grassy Woodlands remnant vegetation, such as revegetation and fencing.

-The project officer will assist in identifying planned activities that contribute to landscape scale conservation, focusing on large patches and/or those of high ecological value, connectivity and corridors between isolated patches and increasing the overall condition and extent of the area of critically endangered Box-Gum Grassy Woodland and derived grasslands.
+The project officer will assist in identifying planned activities that contribute to landscape scale conservation, focusing on large patches and/or those of high ecological value, connectivity and corridors between isolated patches and increasing the overall condition and extent of the area of endangered Box-Gum and Grey Box Grassy Woodland and derived grasslands.